gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 A month into it, I got an email.
 Someone was looking to hire a developer, and he heard about me from a person who went to my meetup.
 I was sick with mono and ignored the email, but this guy kept emailing me.
 He wanted to skype.

 Roman Mazurenko was not a typical startup founder.
-Roman was interested in DYI publishing.
+Roman was interested in DIY publishing.
 Together with a couple of friends, for a few years, he somehow [made Moscow cool](https://youtu.be/Wj2FmNGw47c?t=9).
 He organized parties and posed for fashion magazines.
 I didn't know what to expect.
 But Roman was very down-to-earth and fun to talk to.
-His dream was to build a DYI publishing platform like in this [concept video](https://vimeo.com/55247463).
+His dream was to build a DIY publishing platform like in this [concept video](https://vimeo.com/55247463).
 I would have to move to Moscow and learn iOS development on the go.
 (By the way, the video guy is not Roman but a friend, and the app in the video is a fake animation made with Flash.
 Roman was great at crafting smoke and mirrors.)

 I said yes.